 Maxing out your credit limit

-It can be difficult to avoid charging more than the recommended 30% of your total credit card limit, especially if you have a low limit to begin with or you’re faced with an unexpected major expense in order to credit card mistakes.
-In an emergency situation, you may need to tap into your credit limit and that’s OK.
-But if you’re routinely maxing out your card, you’re potentially damaging your credit over time.
+It might be tough to avoid charging more than 30% of your entire credit card limit, especially if you have a low limit to begin with or are faced with an unexpected large charge due to credit card blunders.
+In an emergency, you may need to use your credit limit, which is OK.
+However, if you consistently max out your credit card, you may be causing long-term damage to your credit.

-How maxing out your credit limit can be harmful:
+How exceeding your credit limit might be detrimental:

 Your credit utilization, or the amount of your total available credit you charge, is a factor in the calculation of your credit scores.
 Generally speaking, the lower your utilization, the better.